vektor-inc/slide/wca2023_speak.md

 * Content and design trends vary by region

-* Localized versions also have the benefit of not competing with English-speaking developers.

 <div class="alert alert-info">

 <b>Localized versions</b> also have the benefit of not competing with English-speaking developers.